JonathanMEdwards/subtext10/doc/language.md

 2. Requiring knowledge of existing software technology and practices beyond using a browser.
 3. Appealing to the tastes of professional programmers or computer scientists.

 These goals require changing not just the programming language but the entire programming experience.
 Much of this experience is still just a vision — this article discusses the language design decisions we have made to enable that vision, but without being able to go into much detail about what the experience will actually be.
 Nevertheless we must say a few things up front.
 Many programming languages presume that the programming experience is a text editor.
 Subtext instead provides an interactive environment with structured editing offering high-level code transformations, and live execution.
 As such, a complete textual representation would need to be a serialization format not well suited to manual editing.
 We will defer these concerns by assuming that all of the examples in this article are compiled into a fresh Subtext document and not subsequently edited.
 Also note that the ASCII syntax presented herein may diverge significantly from what the developer sees on screen, where we can exploit graphics, typography, and layout.
-For example, the curly brackets around structures may render as rectangular regions; comments and labels may render in the margins.
+For example, the curly brackets around blocks may render as rectangular regions; comments and labels may render in the margins.
 But syntax still matters, as it is the most effective way to communicate the design of the language in papers, which are still the primary medium of research.
 Syntax is also highly effective for testing and bootstrapping.
 As such, we have tried to keep the syntax reasonably readable and credibly usable.

 > Discussion of design alternatives will be placed in notes like this.